5 Signs You Need a Social Media Break

 You worry about missing out.

-As COVID-19 cases continue to drop and things slowly return to normal, our good friend FOMO (fear of missing out) is making a huge return.
+The fear of missing out (aka FOMO) is making a huge return.
 Just remember that not everyone is out having fun 24/7 - people just curate their social media to make it seem that way.
 When you find yourself feeling left out, it may be time to stop scrolling.

 You compare yourself to other people, even ones you don’t know.